Trincomalee, Sri Lanka Holiday Guide and Holiday Info

 Population (about Sri Lanka)

 There is a large number of Hindu, Buddhist and Islam religious institution in the region.
 Therefore, religious festivals are occurring here more often than anywhere else in the country.
-Full moon day celebration, Diwali, Good Friday, Maha Shiva Rathri, Christmas, Sinhala Hindu New Year, Ramadan are some of the most celebrated events here.
+Full moon day celebration, Diwali, Good Friday, Maha Shiva Rathri, Christmas, Sinhala Hindu New Year, Ramadan are some of the most popular events on the east coast.

 Attractions in Trincomalee